renatofdds/aidermacs/README.md

 ### Customize Weak Model

 The Weak model is used for commit messages (if you have `aidermacs-auto-commits` set to `t`) and chat history summarization (default depends on –model).
-You can customize it using
+You can customize it using the `aidermacs-weak-model` variable, which also respects the `AIDER_WEAK_MODEL` environment variable.

 ```emacs-lisp
 ;; default to nil